In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 50%

-As you can see in the table above, while the quarterly growth rate was very uneven, ranging from 25% to 114%, at a 50% annual average it was still very strong.
-One of the strongest in the automotive industry (Jaguar was up 77% in 2016 and was double the absolute size of Tesla).
+As you can see in the table above, while the quarterly growth rate was very uneven, ranging from 25% to 114%, at a 50% annual average, it was still very strong.
+One of the strongest in the automotive industry (Jaguar (NYSE:TTM) was up 77% in 2016 and was double the absolute size of Tesla).

 At 76,233 units in 2016, Tesla constituted less than one-thousandth of the world-wide automotive industry, which now handily exceeds 76 million units per year.
 So now onto a good example of what garners less attention than not only Tesla, but also industry growth leader Jaguar.